ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 ### Blazingly Fast

-- Avalanche employs the fastest consensus mechanism of any layer1 blockchain.
+- Avalanche employs the fastest consensus mechanism of any layer 1 blockchain.
 The unique consensus mechanism enables quick finality and low latency: in less than 2 seconds, your transaction is effectively processed and verified.